ULHPC/ulhpc-docs/docs/connect/ssh.md

       - Click on the **Generate** button.
 Move your mouse to generate some randomness.
       - Select a strong passphrase in the **Key passphrase** field for your key.
     - Save the public and private keys as respectively `id_rsa.pub` and `id_rsa.ppk`.
-      - Please keep a copy of the public key, you will have to add this public key into your account, using the IPA user portal (use the URL communicated to you by the UL HPC team in your "welcome" mail).
+      - Please keep a copy of the public key, you will have to add this public key into your account, using the IdM user portal (use the URL communicated to you by the UL HPC team in your "welcome" mail).

     ![MobaKeyGen (SSH key generator)](images/moba-ssh-key-gen.png)